 Freight movement supports a strong economy and delivers the products needed by both residents and businesses.
 It also has a significant environmental and public health impact on nearby communities.

-As part of the development of Plan Bay Area 2040, MTC is currently working to update the Regional Goods Movement Plan.
+As part of the development of Plan Bay Area 2040, MTC produced a new San Francisco Bay Area Goods Movement Plan in early 2016.

 Freight Focus on the East Bay

 Alameda County — and the Port of Oakland especially — is the heart of the Bay Area’s freight activity.

 MTC’s goods movement research is closely integrated with the Alameda County Transportation Commission’s countywide planning effort.

 MTC also coordinates with state and federal freight planning and policy initiatives.
 Ensuring consistency among all plans is a critical part of our work.